Knowledge Exchange

 • Advances in Understanding Dengue Immunology & Pathogenesis

-Nguyen Lam Vuong, Viet Nam
+Nguyen Lam Vuong, Vietnam

 • Biomarker Update (Diagnostics and Pathogenesis)

-Damien Ming, United Kingdom
+Damien Ming, UK

 • Novel Diagnostics and Innovations

-Chair: Sophie Yacoub, Viet Nam
+Chair: Sophie Yacoub, Vietnam

 Co-Chair: Yeo Tsin Wen, Singapore